-Prerequisites: B2+ LANGUAGE: English
+PREREQUISITES: B2+ LANGUAGE: English

-CORE CURRICULUM COURS OURSE TITLE: RESEARCH AND DEVELOPMENT PROJECT MANDATORY TAUGHT HOURS - Student workload 300 ECTS CREDITS 10 Semester 9
+CORE CURRICULUM COURSE TITLE: RESEARCH AND DEVELOPMENT PROJECT MANDATORY TAUGHT HOURS STUDENT WORKLOAD ECTS CREDITS Semester 9 - 300 10 SEIVIESTER 9

 Students will carry out an individual research and development work placement either in a company or a university laboratory.
 The subject chosen should be scientific or technological.
 The work placement will last 2 months at the end of S9 and can take place in France or abroad.